Public hearing draws crowd, comments as North East advances commercial zoning overhaul

 The proposed zoning overhaul is intended to modernize regulations that have remained largely unchanged for decades, aligning them with the town’s 2019 Comprehensive Plan and current economic and housing needs.
 The revisions place a strong emphasis on encouraging reinvestment in commercial districts, expanding housing options — including multifamily, mixed-use and affordable housing — and updating standards to reflect modern land uses and technologies.
 Town officials have said the goal is to support local businesses, streamline approvals, and provide clearer, more predictable rules while preserving neighborhood character and quality of life.

 While approximately 35 members of the public attended – not including members of the town board and legal counsel – only seven residents chose to speak.
 Most expressed general support of the draft, thanking the Zoning Review Committee (ZRC) and town board for their work and volunteer efforts.
 Some brought up targeted concerns while others made recommendations.
-North East resident Tyler Graham – founder of the newly formed Save Millerton group, which has publicly challenged the zoning revision process and specifically the town board – was more critical.

-A review of the process
+Review of the process

 Prior to opening the public hearing, Town Supervisor Chris Kennan summarized the steps that were taken to update the zoning code.
 He noted the process began with the Town and Village Comprehensive Plan, which was adopted on Nov.
 14, 2019, which recommended hiring a consultant and attorney to draft new language to update the zoning and subdivision laws.

-Support for the draft, and recommendations
+Support and recommendations

 Rich Stalzer, chair of the town’s Conservation Advisory Counsel, said he viewed the zoning review process as “open and inclusive,” while raising several technical concerns.
-He asked the town to clarify zoning document provisions related to backup generators and noise impacts, strengthen pedestrian safety requirements for off-site parking and address ambiguities around accessory dwelling units (ADUs) on properties owned by trusts or LLCs.
+He asked the town to clarify zoning document provisions related to backup generators and noise impacts, strengthen pedestrian safety requirements for off-site parking and address ambiguities around accessory dwelling units on properties owned by trusts or LLCs.
 Stalzer also recommended aligning school use requirements across residential zoning districts.

 Kathy Chow, a North East resident and chair of the Millerton Climate Smart Task Force, focused her remarks on agriculture and economic development.
 She said current permitted uses limit farming opportunities and called for greater flexibility to allow market gardens, greenhouses, community gardens and a broader range of farm animals.
 Chow also urged the town to encourage artisan workshops and food-based businesses in the Irondale area, suggesting it could become a hub for small industry and capture Route 22 traffic.